 A proper asset allocation starts with the accurate development of a client investor profile.
 This process includes identifying the time horizon for investment, identification of a client’s risk tolerance, and creation of investment goals and objectives.
 Each person has a different timeline for need of investable assets, individual financial goals and objectives, and a unique threshold when it comes to accepting the risk of the market.
 Identifying each of these aspects is paramount before an appropriate portfolio can be constructed.
 Next, assets are properly allocated into a carefully selected model that captures each sector of the market.
 This diversified model encapsulates US equities (small-cap, mid-cap and large cap), international equities (emerging and developed), fixed income (US treasury bonds, international bonds, corporate bonds, municipal bonds, etc.), alternative investments, and specialty sector markets (Real Estate, Biotech, Technology etc.).
 This diversified model is set to match the appropriate level of risk and is designed to maximize return in a bull market and limit downside risk in a bear market.
 A diversified portfolio is designed to successfully navigate the ups and downs of the market, and is intended to produce a stable return over the long run.

-Securities and investment advisory services are offered through Montz Harcus Wealth Management, LLC (MHWM) with securities cleared through TD Ameritrade Institutional.
-Securities also offered through Purshe Kaplan Sterling Investments, member FINRA/SIPC, headquartered at 80 State St., Albany, NY 12207.
+Securities and investment advisory services are offered through Montz Harcus Wealth Management, LLC (MHWM) with securities cleared through Charles Schwab & Co, Inc. Securities also offered through Purshe Kaplan Sterling Investments, member FINRA/SIPC, headquartered at 80 State St., Albany, NY 12207.
 Tax and Insurance services provided by Physicians Resource Group.
 Purshe Kaplan Sterling Investments is not affiliated with Montz Harcus Wealth Management or Physicians Resource Group.

-TD Ameritrade, Inc. is one of the firms that we use to custody our client assets.
-TD Ameritrade, Montz Harcus Wealth Management and the other entities named are separate and unaffiliated firms, and are not responsible for each other’s services or policies.
-TD Ameritrade does not endorse or recommend any advisor and the use of the TD Ameritrade logo does not represent the endorsement or recommendation of any advisor.
-Brokerage services provided by TD Ameritrade Institutional, Division of TD Ameritrade, Inc., member FINRA/SIPC.
-TD Ameritrade is a trademark jointly owned by TD Ameritrade IP Company, Inc. and The Toronto-Dominion Bank.
-Used with permission.
+Charles Schwab & Co, Inc. is one of the firms that we use to custody our client assets.
+Charles Schwab & Co, Inc., Montz Harcus Wealth Management, and the other entities named are separate and unaffiliated firms, and are not responsible for each other’s services or policies.
+Charles Schwab & Co, Inc. does not endorse or recommend any advisor and the use of the Charles Schwab & Co, Inc. logo does not represent the endorsement or recommendation of any advisor.
+Brokerage services provided by Charles Schwab & Co, Inc., member FINRA/SIPC.

 MHWM and PRG are affiliated companies.
 Additional products and services may be available through Physicians Resource Group that are not offered through MHWM or PKS.
 This is not an offer of securities in any jurisdiction, nor is it specifically directed to a resident of any jurisdiction.
 As with any security, request a prospectus from your Registered Representative.
 Read it carefully before you invest or send money.
 Visit disclosure page.